event-driven-io/emmett/src/docs/getting-started.md

 <<< @/snippets/gettingStarted/webApi/apiBDDE2EGiven.ts#given

-The test will look accordingly to the [integration one](#integration-testing), with the distinction that we also use HTTP requests for the setup.
+The test will look [accordingly to the integration tests](#integration-testing), with the distinction that we also use HTTP requests for the setup.
 We're also checking only responses; we treat the WebApi as a black box.

 <<< @/snippets/gettingStarted/webApi/apiBDDE2ETest.ts#test